Natarajan-33/Natarajan-33/README.md

 🌐 **About Me:**

-I'm a passionate Machine Learning Engineer and Blockchain Developer specializing in Web 3.0 technologies.
+I'm a passionate Machine Learning Engineer and Blockchain Developer.
 I focus on developing robust and scalable applications using cutting-edge technologies in AI and blockchain.

 - 🌱 Currently learning: **Blockchain/Web 3.0 technologies including the Internet Computer protocol and the Motoko programming language, alongside enhancing my skills in advanced Generative AI techniques**
 - 👯 Looking to collaborate on: **AI/ML and Web 3.0 projects.**